-Wisdom Teeth are our third molars that most people develop and erupt normally between the ages of 18 and 24 years of age.
-It is common for wisdom teeth to be impacted, meaning there is no space for them to erupt and it is not common for wisdom teeth to erupt into the right position even if space is available.
+Wisdom Teeth are our third molars that most people develop and erupt normally between the ages of 18 and 24.
+It is common for wisdom teeth to be impacted, meaning there is no space for them to erupt.
+The reasons for not having this space are:

 - Our soft diets do not cause sufficient wear on our other teeth.

 - The lower jaw has not grown enough to accommodate the wisdom teeth.